Micalobia/Bedrock-Features/README.md

 - Magic Bypasses Protection is off by default because of [this](https://bugs.mojang.com/browse/MCPE-40651)
 - Dyeable Shulkers are only dyeable in creative by default
-- Jukeboxes interfacing with hoppers is not configurable
 - Charged Creepers drop infinite heads by default, but you can change the number.
 I went with Bedrock default because of [this](https://bugs.mojang.com/browse/MC-63534) and [this](https://bugs.mojang.com/browse/MCPE-18599)
 - Potion and Dye cauldrons filling with dripstone and rain is off by default because